 What should I pack?

-We’ll provide guidance and a detailed packing list after you sign up, but do note that both trail and road running shoes are recommended and that a handheld water bottle or hydration pack is required.
+We’ll provide guidance and a detailed packing list after you sign up, but do note that both trail and road running shoes are recommended and that a handheld water bottle or hydration pack and a rain jacket is required.
 A friendly reminder: packing light will make everything easier for you (and everyone else)!

 How much should I tip?